Counterprogramming (film distribution)

 In 2012, Slate's Jim Pagels reported that the year's film schedule in the United States lacked counterprogramming compared to previous years.
 Pagels said studios found counterprogramming riskier because films' second-weekend box office performances had steeper drops from their opening-weekend performances than in the past.
 He said, "Studios can't afford to suffer a slow start and make it up in later weeks."
 The decrease in counterprogramming was also attributed to commercial films catering to more demographics, particularly the female demographic.
 The year's The Dark Knight Rises from Warner Bros. had no competition on its opening weekend since no rival studio wanted to compete with the film.
+Another example was in the summer of 2023 with Barbenheimer, as “counterprogramming” to a summer experiencing an entertainment industry meltdown.